sreenathkspanikker/simple-react-search/README.md

 # Simple react serach/filter

-This Boilerplate is for filter / search datas in array[].
+This Boilerplate is for filter/search datas in the array[].

 ## Available Scripts